ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/net-aspire/_index.md

     - Modify code on a Windows on Arm development machine.
     - Deploy a .NET Aspire application to Arm-powered virtual machines in the Cloud.
 prerequisites:
-    - A Windows on Arm machine, for example [Windows Dev Kit 2023](https://learn.microsoft.com/en-us/windows/arm/dev-kit), or a Lenovo Thinkpad X13s running Windows 11 to build the .NET Aspire project.
+    - A Windows on Arm machine, for example the [Windows Dev Kit 2023](https://learn.microsoft.com/en-us/windows/arm/dev-kit), or a Lenovo Thinkpad X13s running Windows 11 to build the .NET Aspire project.
     - An [Arm-based instance](/learning-paths/servers-and-cloud-computing/csp/) from AWS or GCP.
     - Any code editor.
-[Visual Studio Code for Arm64](https://code.visualstudio.com/docs/?dv=win32arm64user) is suitable.
+[Visual Studio Code for Arm64](https://code.visualstudio.com/docs/?dv=win32arm64user) is an example of a suitable editor.

 author_primary: Dawid Borycki